ayushi826/ayushi826/README.md

 - 👋 Hi, I’m @ayushi826
 - 👀 I’m interested in learning new technologies
-- 🌱 I’m currently learning C, SQl, Python & web design
+- 🌱 I’m currently learning Node.js, SQl, Java & web design
 - 💞️ I’m looking to collaborate on github
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I am a collage student and I like to play Chess😎